New Avenues of Funding to Finish the Project

 The Atlanta BeltLine began as a bold idea more than 20 years ago—a way to connect neighborhoods across Atlanta and create more mobility and opportunity for everyone in our city.
 That same vision remains today.
 And while the BeltLine is closer to completion, significant work remains.

-Currently, the project requires a new mechanism for generating the necessary funds to meet targeted dates of delivery.
-This reality is the basis for efforts to secure a Special Service District (SSD) designation to allocate adequate resources for the completion of a project that is already transforming the city and generating jobs, development, and greater equity for all.
+Stakeholders in the Atlanta BeltLine project recognized that completion required a new mechanism for generating the necessary funds to meet targeted dates of delivery.
+This reality led to the efforts to create a Special Service District (SSD) to allocate adequate resources for the completion of a project that is already transforming the city and generating jobs, development, and greater equity for all.